schneems/rust_macro_tutorial/docs/040_container_start.md

 }
 ```

 The container in this code is `Metadata` as it contains our fields.
-In proc-macro land a container can also be an enum.
+In proc-macro land, a container can also be an enum.
 We want a way to model a container that holds zero or more named fields.
 Create this file and add this code:

 ```rust
 :::>> print.erb